-When you receive your offers (congrats!), it's important to understand your offered compensation.
+When you receive your offers (congrats!), it is important to understand your offered compensation.
 This will help you compare different offers better and avoid a lot of possible mistakes.

-There are two big main parts of the compensation: base salary and stocks.
+There are two main parts of the compensation: base salary and stocks.
 Let's consider them in detail.

-The usual salary that you receive month to month.
+Base salary is the usual salary that you receive month to month.
 For software engineers in a good company, it should typically start from at least 100000$ in the US, and from at least 50000-70000$ in Europe.

-Stocks are important part of the compensation of software engineers in a lot of companies.
+Company stocks are an important part of the compensation of software engineers in a lot of companies.
 Usually, you will be given a predefined amount of stocks in your offer.

-Often, especially if the company is not public, instead of stocks you may get stock options – an opportunity to buy company stocks at a fixed price later.
+Often, especially when the company is not public, instead of stocks you may get stock options – a right to buy some amount of company stocks at a fixed price later.
 This fixed price may be lower than the stock market price in the future, which will give you profit.
-Remember that stock options are not stocks, and you will have to spend some amount of money to get the actual stocks later.
+Remember that stock options are not stocks, and you will have to spend some amount of money if you want to receive the actual stocks later.

-Finally, the most important aspect is when and how you will get stocks.
-In tech, the usual practice is to give you a four year stock grant, meaning that you will receive some amount of stocks once a year for four years (after that you may get a new stock grant).
-For example, if you receive a four year stock grant on 1000 stocks, you will get 250 stocks once a year for four years.
-If you leave the company earlier, you lose the portion of the stock grant that you didn't yet receive – this way companies incentivize engineers to work for them longer.
+Finally, one of the most important aspects is when and how you will get your stocks.
+In tech, the usual practice is to give you a four-year stock grant, meaning that you will receive some amount of stocks once a year for four years (you usually get a new stock grant after that).
+For example, if you receive a four-year stock grant with 1000 stocks, you will get 250 stocks once a year for four years.
+If you leave the company earlier, you lose the portion of the stock grant that you didn't yet receive – this way companies incentivize its employees to work for them longer.

-Your stock grant timeline and distrubution may differ, so make sure to find out and understand all details.
-Stocks are an important part of the compensation, and often take something like 30-50% of the total amount of money you get.
+Your stock grant timeline and distribution may differ, so make sure to find out and understand all details.
+Stocks are an important part of the compensation, and often take something like 30-50% of the total amount of money you earn.

-- Signing bonus.
-It's a common practice to receive a so called signing bonus – a one time bonus once you join the company.
-It may be in a range of tens of thousands of dollars, and you should check if the company has one.
+Signing bonus.
+It is a common practice to receive a so-called signing bonus – a one-time bonus you get when you join the company.
+It can be in the range of tens of thousands of dollars, so you should check if your company has one.

-- Yearly bonus.
-In a lot of companies it's a usual practice to give engineers 10-15% salary bonus every year.
+Yearly bonus.
+In a lot of companies, it is a usual practice to give engineers a 10-15% salary bonus every year.

-- Relocation bonus.
-Often, if you are moving to the other city or country, the company may provide a relocation bonus to help you cover the moving costs.
-If you will need to move, you may ask a company about this.
+Relocation bonus.
+If you are moving to another city or country, the company may provide a relocation bonus to help you cover the moving costs.
+If you will need to move for a job, ask the company about this.

-- Benefits.
+Benefits.
 Find out what other benefits the company has.
-Free lunches, gym memberships, public transportation money, and so on.
+It can be free lunches, gym membership, money for public transportation, and so on.
 While these are smaller details, they can contribute a lot to your daily work life.

-- Vacation.
-While not really a compensation part, vacation is a really important part of your work.
-Find out what is the vacation policy of the company – how much and when you can take it?
-The usual vacation amount is something like 15-20 days a year in the US, and 28-35 days a year in Europe.
+Vacation.
+While not a part of compensation, vacation is an important aspect of your job.
+Find out what is the vacation policy of the company – how much vacation will you have and when you can take it?
+The typical vacation amount is something like 15-20 days a year in the US, and 28-35 days a year in Europe.

-- Other leave policies.
-Does the company have a lot of sick leave days (for when you are out sick)?
+Other leave policies.
+Does the company have a lot of sick leave days?
 What about maternity and paternity leaves?
 These may be very important depending on your situation.

-- Taxes.
-It's important to understand your taxes, especially if you will need to move to another country.
+Taxes.
+It is important to understand your taxes, especially if you will need to move to another country.
 What is the typical amount of taxes you will need to pay?

 The information above is just a very brief introduction to the details of the compensation.
 You can read the following resources to understand more: